criblio/appscope/website/src/pages/docs/config-file.md

     verbosity : 4

   # The `metric > watch[*]` array contains objects that enable different
   # categories of metrics.
-Their type property specifies the category.
+Their `type` property specifies the category.
   # Comment out an array entry to disable the category.
 If you comment
-  # out `metric > watch` entirely, the default metric watch list will be
+  # out `metric > watch` entirely, AppScope will use the default metric
-  # used which has all categories enabled.
+  # watch list, which has all categories enabled.
   #
   watch:
     # The statsd category creates metrics from statsd network traffic that is
     # sent from or received by the scoped process.
 This includes extended
     # statsd, where dimensions will be included in the metrics produced.
     # See the STATSD protocol detector for more info about how
     # network traffic is determined to contain stastd metric data.